Charter of the Corporate Governance, Nominating and Compensation Committee of the Board of Directors

 The Corporate Governance, Nominating and Compensation Committee (the “Committee”) is appointed by the Board of Directors (“Board”) to discharge the Board’s responsibilities relating to the compensation of the Company’s executive officers, including the CEO, and reviewing and approving all employee compensation and benefit programs as they affect the executive officers.
 The Committee is also responsible for recommending corporate governance policies and practices to the Board, identifying and reviewing the qualifications and experience of proposed candidates for election to the Board, leading the Board in an annual review of its performance, and recommending to the Board director nominees for each committee.

 The Committee shall consist of no fewer than three members.
 The Committee shall be comprised solely of “independent” directors, as determined in accordance with the independence standards adopted by the New York Stock Exchange and the Securities and Exchange Commission.
 At least two members of the Committee shall also qualify as “outside” directors within the meaning of Internal Revenue Code Section 162(m) and as “non-employee” directors within the meaning of Rule 16b-3 under the Securities Exchange Act of 1934, as amended.
+Notwithstanding the foregoing, the “outside” director requirements of Internal Revenue Code Section 162(m) will apply only so long as there exists compensation intended to meet the “performance-based” exception under Section 162(m) with respect to which Committee action may be required.
 Members of the Committee and the Chair of the Committee shall be appointed annually, and may be removed, by the Board.

 The Committee shall have the following duties, responsibilities and authority: